 Special Note: KRS 158.6453 requires writing portfolios/folders, consisting of samples of student work showing growth over time, to be maintained for each student.
-These folders will follow each student from grade to grade and to any school in which the student may enroll (K-12).
+These folders will follow each student from grade to grade and to any school in which the student may

+Mathematics
-including the successful completion of a grade-twelve math credit

-Each JCPS graduate will take a math course every year of high school and successfully complete a math credit taken in the twelfth grade.
+including the successful completion of a grade-twelve math credit Each JCPS graduate will take a math course every year of high school and successfully complete a math credit taken in the twelfth grade.
 It must meet the content standards in the state's KAS and prepare a student for a career path based on the student's Individual Learning Plan (ILP).
 Algebra I, Geometry, and Algebra II will continue to be minimum requirements for all graduates.
+Science 3 credits required Each required course shall incorporate lab-based, scientific investigation experiences and

+include the content standards of biological science, physical science, earth and space science, and unifying concepts.

+Social Studies

+Health Education

+Physical Education

+History and Appreciation of Visual and Performing Arts

+Electives

+Electives shall include the following: Academic or Career-A four-course sequence of electives connected to the student's academic or career interest goals as listed on the ILP

+World Language-Two world language credits are recommended for college-bound students.
+A technology course may be required.
+(See the technology requirements on the next page.)

+Total 22 credits